-Pakistani court stays execution of mentally ill convict
+Pakistan court stays execution of mentally ill convict

 - Woman killed in wrong-way collision with ambulance on I-5

+A court-mandated medical board in July confirmed that Hayat suffers from a mental illness.

+Sarah Belal, the executive director of Justice Project Pakistan, said Hayat’s execution would be “unlawful and inhumane.”

-Pakistan has executed 427 prisoners since 2014, when it lifted that ban on death penalty following a Taliban attack on a school in Peshawar that killed 150 people, nearly all of them schoolchildren.
+Pakistani and international rights groups have for years called for a ban on executions in this South Asian country.
+Pakistani authorities have executed 427 prisoners since 2014, when they lifted that ban on the death penalty following a Taliban attack on a school in Peshawar that killed 150 people, nearly all of them schoolchildren.

+Pakistan is now considered to be one of the world’s top executioners.

+Maya Foa, the director of the London-based rights group Reprieve, welcomed Thursday’s court ruling, but said the case was “yet another example of how Pakistan’s death penalty system is broken.
+Since the authorities’ execution spree began two years ago, there have been disastrous miscarriages of justice, including the hanging of juveniles and innocent people.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.